 Frank A. Valente Scholarship was established to honor the memory of Dr. Valente for students with financial need majoring in physics.

+Bert Vigfusson Scholarship was established in 1990 through the will of this resident of Iceland for all students at Seattle University with financial need.

 Jerry J. Ward Memorial Scholarship Fund was established originally from a gift of the Jerry J. Ward estate and has had regular contributions from his son, Richard Ward, M.D., '72.
 Recipients are selected from any major based on merit and financial need.